“Study long and you’ll study wrong….”

 I’m not surprised about this and not especially anxious.
 I am only 51 and don’t like the idea of dying, but, for some reason I’ve expected it.

 You were here all summer, working at the firm, and there must have been a thousand times I thought of taking you to lunch and telling you I was going to die.
 But I let you get safely back to Iowa and concerned with all your activities before I wrote this.
 I don’t know why.
-But I don want you to know, in this very backward way, that I was thinking about you every day we were together during the summer and knowing you would handle my death with the same competence you handle everything.
+But I do want you to know, in this very backward way, that I was thinking about you every day we were together during the summer and knowing you would handle my death with the same competence you handle everything.
 I wanted to talk to you about it, but I didn’t.
 I just let the time pass.
 I only wish we had been closer, but there’s no appropriate way for that now.

 And I know you will handle everything with George that needs to be handled.
-Your Mother will be too distressed, I know to go over all the business things.
+Your Mother will be too distressed, I know, to go over all the business things.

 I just realized I haven’t typed a letter for myself in 25 years.
-It will seem strange putting it in an envelope and taking it to the post office without having Ruth involved in some way.
+It will seem strange putting it in an envelope and taking it to the mail box without having Ruth involved in some way.
 She’d be horrified to know I was typing my own letter since she’s typed everything for me for so long!
 It’s funny that things like that are coming to my notice.
 The certainly of death—though death is always certain—brings things into focus.

 I’m remembering how you told me about Lysander’s funeral.
 You told me how you held Dr. Martin by Lysander’s grave and then went to see the buffalo.
 I never understood about the buffalo but neglected to ask and now will never know.
 But I do wish you could hold me by my grave for a while and that you and I could go see a buffalo.